Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/migrationguide.md

 - Using the new `@azure/identity` library to share a single authentication between clients.
 - A unified diagnostics pipeline that offers a common view of the activities across each of the client libraries.

+### New features

+We have a variety of new features in version 5 of the Event Hubs library.

+- Ability to create a batch of messages with the `EventHubProducerClient.createBatch()` and `EventDataBatch.tryAdd()` APIs.
+  This will help you manage events to be sent in the most optimal way.
+- Ability to configure the retry policy used by operations on the clients.
+- Ability to cancel async operations on the clients using the abort signal from `@azure/abort-controller`.
+- Authentication with AAD credentials using `@azure/identity`.

+Refer to the [changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/eventhub/event-hubs/CHANGELOG.md) for more new features, changes and bug fixes.

 ## Important changes